renovatebot/renovate/docs/usage/key-concepts/automerge.md

 When automerge is enabled on a PR, Renovate will _not_ add assignees or reviewers at PR creation time, in order to decrease notifications noise a little.
 If tests subsequently _fail_, making automerge not possible, then Renovate will add the configured assignees and/or reviewers.

+Note: Revovate won't add reviewers if they are already present.
+If for some reason you want to override such behavior, you can use `ignoreReviewers` to specify those which should be filtered out in such consideration.

 ## Frequent problems and how to resolve them

 ### Automerge not enabled correctly in config